 One of the UK's leading investment bankers, Sir Simon has a deep love of music.
-He has been involved with the Academy for almost twenty years, as a trustee from 2004 to 2014, and longstanding supporter.
+He has been involved with the Academy for almost 20 years, as a trustee from 2004 to 2014, and longstanding supporter.
 Sir Simon will become Chair of the Governing Body in July 2024, taking over from Dame Jenny Abramsky who has been Chair since 2014.

 Sir Simon will lead the Academy’s Governing Body following a period of significant curriculum and physical change, such as the building of the Sainsbury Theatre and Angela Burgess Hall, and the establishing of the Sir Elton John Global Exchange Programme with twelve other leading conservatoires.
 Current Bicentenary celebrations have resulted in a transformational £60 million fundraising campaign, a series of endowed professorships, and an ambitious performance and recording series with many of the world’s leading musicians, including 200 PIECES – commissions of new works for solo instrument or voice for every year since the Academy was founded.